marekhummel/advent-of-code/README.md

 Moreover, a script to [download all inputs](./scripts/download_inputs.sh) for a given year, or just a specific day if given two args (year day).

+Lastly, there is a script to [verify solutions](./scripts/verify_results.sh).
+Basically it checks the results mentioned in the file for unit tests with the solutions submitted to the platform.

 Since input files are different for each user, make sure to create a file `./scripts/aoc_cookie.txt` which contains your session cookie, before running the scripts.
 Check your browser's storage for that.